kubernetes/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 For every service port a dedicated virtual server is managed which is connected to this load balancer service.

+## Minimum Requirements

+This is an alpha feature and as such, your mileage might vary with the functionality of this feature.
+Support will be provided on a best effort basis.
+Since this is an alpha feature, it should go without saying that this should never be enabled in a production environment.
+The feature minimally requires NSX-T 2.5 or higher.

 ## Features

 The load balancer controller part of the vsphere cloud controller manager